sadia136310/purple-sunflower/README.md

 ### `Project Overview`:

-I'm Using Vanilla CSS for design part.In the home page use a navbar , then try to keep a header section.Then I'm showing  4 topics like React , Javascript, Css, Git.Each quiz contains 8-11 questions.Basically, it's a self testing website.
+I'm Using Vanilla CSS for design part.In the home page firstly I use a navbar , then try to keep a header section.Then I'm showing  4 topics like React , Javascript, Css, Git.Each quiz contains have 8-11 questions.Basically, it's a self testing website.
-In the Statistics page using a simple rechart to show home many ques are here.
+In the Statistics page I'm using a simple rechart to show how many ques are here.
 In blog page just show three question and answer.

 Also, create an error page.!!!
-And i am trying to keep a footer part in footer section.
+And I'm trying to keep a footer part in footer section.
 That's it.
-### `Features`
+### `Features` :
 `1.
 Client Side Routing`
 `2.
 Data Loading`
 `3.
 Data Fetchers`